PinocchioYS/realtime_occupancy_mapping/README.md

     roscd realtime_occupancy_mapping && rosbag play bag/example.bag

 RViz will visualize the occupied cells of occupancy grid in real time.
-The visualization option can be found in the source code, which is written as "#define VIS_OCCUPIED_CELLS".

 NOTE
 ----